Bug report #475

 Maciek

-#5 Updated by Gary Sherman almost 18 years ago
+#5 Updated by Gary Sherman about 18 years ago

 I don't need to measure the pixels.
 I can see that they are still square and I did try it from various locations in the raster.

-#6 Updated by Redmine Admin almost 18 years ago
+#6 Updated by Redmine Admin about 18 years ago

 Well then can you display 2 rasters with identical cells allignment, but of different resolution, set the transparency, and reproduce steps 5, 6?